pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 If you don't specify the `--entry` flag, the plugin will look for the first file with the `.bicep` extension in the current directory.

-Let us look the generated code from the example above:
+Let us look at the generated code from the example above:

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}
 {{% choosable language typescript %}}